dustinestes/MECM_Toolkit/Client/Actions/Actions - General.md

 &nbsp;

-## Reset Client Policy
+## Reset Client Policy Using (TriggerSchedule Method)

-These snippets utilize the ResetPolicy method to reset the devices current policy.
+These snippets utilize the TriggerSchedule method to reset the devices current policy.

 ### Snippets